 21 weird things Italians do that no one warns you about

-Italian culture is unique, and there are some things that might seem strange to you if you are visiting Italy for the first time.
-Here are a few things to know before your trip to avoid awkward moments:
+Italian culture is unique.
+Several things might seem strange to you when visiting Italy.
+Especially for the first time.
+Here are some tips to help you avoid awkward situations during your trip:

 1. Don’t order a cappuccino after midday